Our approach on upgrading Drupal 7 sites to Drupal 10

-The still widely used 7th version of the Drupal CMS will reach End Of Life on November 1, 2023, then all Drupal 7 sites will become potentially vulnerable as they won't receive any security updates.
-Even if the community would prolong the support once again, the technology stack powering Drupal 7 sites is usually outdated, so keeping Drupal 7 sites in production is becoming more and more risky and painful which is very understandable in the light of the age of Drupal 7: it was released first in 2011!
+The still widely used 7th version of the Drupal CMS will reach End Of Life on January 5, 2025, then all Drupal 7 sites will become potentially vulnerable as they won't receive any security updates.
+The community decided to prolong the support once again, but the technology stack powering Drupal 7 sites is usually outdated, so keeping Drupal 7 sites in production is becoming more and more risky and painful which is very understandable in the light of the age of Drupal 7: it was released first in 2011!

 This post outlines our process of upgrading Drupal 7 sites to Drupal 10.